Skip to Content

 5. Shwesandaw Pagoda (sunrise and sunset)

 Shwesandaw has an incredible history, full of royal bickery that would put the English royal family to shame!
 It was built in 1057 to help spread the word of Buddha across the lands.
-Upon completion, King Anawrahta demanded Manuha, King of the Mon Kingdom of Thaton, receive the Buddhist book of teachings, Tripitaka.
+Upon completion, King Anawrahta demanded that Manuha, King of the Mon Kingdom of Thaton, receive the Buddhist book of teachings, Tripitaka.
 When Manuha refuted this offer, King Anawratha invaded Thaton, stole Buddha hair relics, and decorated the pagoda with them.
 Talk about a clap back!

 Shwezigon Pagoda is a gorgeous gold temple in Bagan, Myanmar